 Anafi is still untouched by mass tourism, unlike its volcanic sibling.
 If you get there, you will not find dazzling nightlife.
 It is the best place for a laid-back holiday.
-Legends had it that Anafi was created by Apollo, an ancient god as a gift to Jason, due to which an alternative derivation have emerged.
+Legends had it that Anafi was created by Apollo, an ancient god as a gift to Jason, due to which an alternative derivation has emerged.
 It is the ultimate place for recreation, instead of being a place for sightseeing.
 There is not much to explore here, but it still has a few destinations that are worth a visit.

 The Zoodchou Pigis Monastery, on the east of the island, is a serene and small monastery devoted to the Virgin Mary.
 A road links the monastery and Hora.
-When heading to the monastery, Kastelli is an ancient and pre-historic settlement, and there are just a few ruins which are left here.
+When heading to the monastery, Kastelli is an ancient and pre-historic settlement, and there are just a few ruins that are left here.
 It still has great views of the sea.

 One of the most fertile and largest Greek Islands, Rhodes, is one of the most frequented tourist attractions as it has a combination of archeological sites, beaches, and an extensive medieval town.
 It is known to have a suitable climate, and it usually receives sunny and mild weather.
 Usually, it is known as one of the Dodecanese.